 Estimated Time: Depends on personal level experience, ability to work with tools and install 240 volt electrical circuit wiring.

 Precaution: Identify the main circuit of the panel, turn it OFF and Tag it with a Note before working with the wiring or installing the 240 volt wiring and circuit breaker.

 Notice: Installing an additional 240 volt circuit should be done according to local and national electrical codes with a permit and be inspected.

-Common Wiring Methods for an Electric Water Heater
+Wiring an Electric Water Heater

 - Basic Water Heater Circuit Requirements

 - An conventional 240 volt electric water requires a dedicated circuit.